sanskar-sunil-patil/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 Disturbance Generator:

 Generates earthquake-like forces using sine waves.

 Base amplitude: 15.0 N.

 Frequency range: 0.5-4.0 Hz.

 Additional Gaussian noise for realistic disturbances.

 ROS2 (Robot Operating System 2)=ROS2 Jazzy.

-Gazebo simulation for cart-pole dynamics.
+Gazebo simulation for cart-pole dynamics
+.
 RViz for visualization and monitoring.

 4. Installation and Setup =

-Fork and Clone the Repository:
+Fork and Clone the Repository =

 ROS2 Setup =

 Install necessary ROS2 packages such as ros-$ROS_DISTRO-ros-gz-bridge, ros-$ROS_DISTRO-rviz2, and others related to simulation and control.

 Python Dependencies:

 Install necessary Python libraries: numpy, scipy, control.

 Repository Setup =

 Create symlink to ROS2 workspace and build the package.

 Use colcon build to build the package and source the workspace.

-Launch Simulation:
+Launch Simulation =

 ros2 launch cart_pole_optimal_control cart_pole_rviz.launch.py will run the Gazebo simulation with RViz visualization.